Playlist Tips & F.A.Q's

 Can I ask for any type of music?

 Yes, in fact we encourage you to give us an insight into your personal musical taste, this allows us to personalise the party a little and make it really special for you.
-However there are a few guidelines to remember, yes of course it’s your party and we really want to play all of your music but we aim for a great party for you "and" your guests, so we need to think about the music as it will transfer to the dance floor for everyone, for instance, and we get this one a lot “I want my party to be really cluby and charty” or "rocky and loud" that’s fine, and if that’s what you want of course we will make sure that you get it, but as soon as we hear that we know from experience (not always but mostly) that a large number of your guests will be board, feel left out, and really not enjoy their evening, so try to take into account the age groups of your guests and think of the night as a whole, mix it up a bit for best results.
+However there are a few guidelines to remember, yes of course it’s your party and we really want to play all of your music but we aim for a great party for you "and" your guests, so we need to think about the music as it will transfer to the dance floor for everyone, for instance, and we get this one a lot “I want my party to be really cluby and charty” or "rocky and loud" that’s fine, and if that’s what you want of course we will make sure that you get it, but as soon as we hear that we know from experience (not always but mostly) that a large number of your guests will be bored, feel left out, and really not enjoy their evening, so try to take into account the age groups of your guests and think of the night as a whole, mix it up a bit for best results.

 Also try not to include too many slow songs, these are difficult to fit in without losing the party atmosphere, although they can perhaps be added to a buffet section where they will fit quite nicely and the effect on the dance floor will be minimal.